Isn't it fun to be around someone who is complaining? Of course it isn't! Complaining is a simple way to show how selfish we are - it's all about ME!

 Identify with Them

-Identify with them at this point.
-It is best to let them know that you live in this Left Circle from time to time also.
+It is essential to identify with them.
+Let them know that you live in the Left Circle from time to time also.
 Say something like,

 - “But it gets worse.
-Before I tell you how it gets worse, I want you to know that I live in this Left Circle more than I prefer.
+Before I tell you how it worsens, I want you to know that I live in this Left Circle more than I prefer.
 Let me give you a couple of examples from my life.

-- “Consider a time when I am driving along in my car and someone pulls into my lane too quickly and too close to me.
+- “Consider that I am driving along in my car, and someone pulls into my lane too quickly and too close to my vehicle.
 I have to press on my brakes to keep from hitting them.
 What might be one of my reactions?”

-After talking about those types of situations and laughing, I immediately add another example about a time I went to our local supermarket to buy a couple of items.
+After talking about those situations and laughing, I immediately add another example about a time I went to our local supermarket to buy a couple of items.

-- “Another time I was living in the Left Circle was a time I needed a couple of items from my local supermarket.
-I was in a hurry, so I literally almost ran in, picked up the two items and headed for the ‘15 Items or Less Lane’.
-When I got there, the person in front of me had a lot more than 2 items.
+- “Another time I was living in the Left Circle was when I needed a couple of items from my local supermarket.
+I was in a hurry, so I almost ran in, picked up the two items, and headed for the ‘15 Items or Less Lane’.
+When I arrived, the person in front of me had more than 2 items.
 How many items do you think they had?”

-That example always works and it is best to ask that last question.
+That example always works, and it is best to ask that last question.
 It sets up the punch line.
-I wait to get them to say a number of items then I say…
+I wait for them to guess the number of items and then say…

 Which tends to create more laughter.

-This not only provides some relief from being so serious, but also gives a clear point on how real this is in everyday life.
-You can use those examples or find your own.
+This provides some relief from being so serious and gives a precise point on how real this is in everyday life.
+Please don't hesitate to use those examples or find your own.
 The idea is to help people see that you are not providing this information from the “You need to be more like me” perspective.
 Everyone lives in the Left Circle.
-We just need to learn how to live there less often which helps us stop complaining.
+We need to learn to live there less often, which will help us stop complaining.

 Discuss being a Victim